Emergency Ambulances & Paramedics

 - Early Advanced Care (paramedic intervention)

-A Community First Responder is someone who makes themselves available to be dispatched by Ambulance Control to attend a potentially life-threatening emergency.
+A CFR is a volunteer, equipped with a defibrillator and first response kit, who makes themselves available to be to respond to a potentially life-threatening emergency in their vicinity.
 They are trained as a minimum in Basic Life Support and the use of a defibrillator.
-First Responders are alerted by Ambulance Control at the same time as an ambulance is deployed and as they are already in the community they can often get to the patient first.
+First Responders are alerted by the Joint Emergency Services Control Centre (JESCC) at the same time as an emergency ambulance, but because they only respond to incidents nearby they can often get to the patient first.
+There will be no delay in dispatching the ambulance.

-A Community First Responder will be dispatched to category ‘A’ type emergency calls which are:
+A Community First Responder will be dispatched to a “Priority One” emergency calls which are:

 - Cardiac arrest